-The system can be armed by pressing the [m] key, and disarmed by pressing the off key on the Keyfob.
-Zones programmed as Exit/Entry Follower Zones can be bypassed when the or A2 keys on the Keyfob have been programmed for Interior [81-82].
-Zones programmed as Home/Away with Delay Zones can be armed regardless of the state of the Exit/Entry Zones when the A or A keys on the Keyfob have been programmed for Full Set [81-82].
-To arm the system with all zones protected press the M key.
-Press and hold the M or M2 key for 1.5s to fully set the system (The LED on the Keyfob indicate the Keyfob has transmitted the signal).
+Keyfob have been programmed for Full Set [81-84].
+To arm the system with all zones protected press the key.
+Press and hold the key or 1.5s to fully set the system (The LED on the Keyfob indicate the Keyfob has transmitted the signal).
 Program Keyfob/Keyswitch Chirp [23-4] for an audible indication of system arming and disarming.